emilypuchala/MasterThesis/README.md

 This repository includes multiple versions of the supersymmetry analysis notebook.
 These versions differ in how the datasets are loaded, the analysis content itself is identical.
 - `statistics_analysis.ipynb`
   - Performs statistical analysis and interpretation of results.
-- `supersymmetry_analysis_local.ipynb`
-  - Uses locally downloaded datasets
-  - Includes data, background Monte Carlo (MC), and signal MC samples
 - `supersymmetry_analysis_2025beta_release.ipynb`
   - Uses 2025-beta release of ATLAS Open Data for education via atlasopenmagic
   - Includes data, background MC samples (no signal MC samples)
   - Recommended skim: "2to4lep"
+- `supersymmetry_analysis_local.ipynb`
+  - Uses locally downloaded datasets
+  - Includes data, background Monte Carlo (MC), and signal MC samples

+> The following notebook is a work in progress
-- `supersymmetry_analysis_test.ipynb`
+- `supersymmetry_analysis_WIP.ipynb`
-  - Test version using atlasopenmagic
+  - Work in Progress (included here for future reproducibility)
+  - Uses ATLAS Open Data for education via atlasopenmagic
   - Includes data, background MC, and signal MC samples

 These notebooks represent the core computational components used to produce the results presented in the thesis.